-In 2017 FCRM undertook a comprehensive review and update of the drinking water risk management plan (RMP) which sets out and discusses the measures adopted to comply with the Act and the Regulations.
+Falls Creek Resort Management's drinking water risk management plan (RMP) discusses the measures adopted by the Resort Management Board to comply with the Act and the Regulations.
 There is a clear statement of executive commitment which acknowledges the organisation's obligations under the Act.
 FCRM has approved and committed to the RMP.
 As a further demonstration of this commitment, the Corporate Plan recognises the Board's responsibility to implement an effective system for drinking water quality management.
-The FCARMB 2016 Annual Report acknowledges responsibilities under the Act and notes a range of FCARMB activities in complying with the requirements of the Act.
+The FCARMB 2019 Annual Report acknowledges responsibilities under the Act and notes a range of FCARMB activities in complying with the requirements of the Act.

 Given that the Falls Creek system is relatively both small and simple, the staffing is adequate to resource the water quality management task.
 The human resources devoted to the water quality management plan are discussed more fully in Section 3 Part 3.
-FCARMB have a core water quality group of five people.
+FCARMB have a core water quality group of four people.
 This group is adequate to resource the routine activities outlined in the RMP and is supplemented by external contractors for complex or large projects.